TheBoonAI/scrounger/README.md

 ![Django Backend](https://github.com/Zorroa/scrounger/workflows/Django%20Backend/badge.svg) ![React Frontend](https://github.com/Zorroa/scrounger/workflows/React%20Frontend/badge.svg)
 # What is Scrounger?

-Scrounger is an open source content search application built by [Zorroa](https://zorroa.com), the makers of a GUI-driven machine learning integration platform.
+Scrounger is an open source content search application built by [Boon AI](https://zorroa.com), the makers of a GUI-driven machine learning integration platform.
 The app is designed to let its users experience what it’s like to load their media assets and run an ML-powered  search within a custom app, in under an hour.
 The purpose of the Scrounger application is to:
-- Guide developers on the best practices of integrating ML-generated metadata into a proprietary or third party app using the Zorroa Python library.
+- Guide developers on the best practices of integrating ML-generated metadata into a proprietary or third party app using the Boon AI Python library.
-- Enable business end-users to evaluate the accelerated value Zorroa's search capability can deliver to their organization.
+- Enable business end-users to evaluate the accelerated value Boon AI's search capability can deliver to their organization.
 - Serve as a starting point for a media storage and search app that can be extended into a proprietary app to meet unique business needs.

 # Deployment